 In 1967 Israel gained control of the West Bank and Gaza Strip (and its population of at least one million Arabs) in the Six Day War.
 Israel immediately made clear that it would be ready to redeploy from territories in return for a peace agreement with its Arab neighbors.
 Israel’s offer was rebuffed.

 In 2003, then-Israeli Prime Minister Ariel Sharon announced a plan for Israel to unilaterally disengage from the Gaza Strip and some small settlements in the northern West Bank in order to further Israel’s political, security and demographic interests.
-The disengagement was approved by the Cabinet and Knesset and began on August 15, 2005.
-By September 15 all Israeli civilians had left the Gaza settlements, and on October 1 the last Israeli soldier left the strip, completing the disengagement.
+The disengagement was approved by the Cabinet and Knesset and began on August 17, 2005.
+By mid-September all Israeli civilians and Israeli soldiers had left the Gaza Strip, completing the disengagement.

 While there are obvious social, political, religious and family ties between the Palestinian communities in the West Bank and the Gaza Strip, there have long been differences between the two populations.
 The Palestinians of the West Bank are considered more cosmopolitan and educated.
 The Palestinians of Gaza are more economically disadvantaged, tend to be more religious and more supportive of extremist ideology.
-Since 2007, Hamas has governed Gaza and Gaza is the primary center for terrorist and militant activity – including the launching of rockets at Israeli population centers, raids on Israeli military installations, and the smuggling of weapons from Egypt or by sea.
-In December 2008, Israel launched a three-week military operation in Gaza aimed at ending Hamas rocket attacks on southern Israel and stopping Hamas from smuggling weapons and materiel from tunnels burrowed under the border with Egypt.
-In November 2012, again responding to increased rocket attacks, Israel launched an eight day aerial operation which targeted Hamas and Islamic Jihad terrorist leadership and rocket launching and storage sites.
+Since 2007, Hamas has governed Gaza, and the territory is the center for terrorist and militant activity against Israel – including the launching of rockets at Israeli population centers, raids on Israeli military installations, and the smuggling of weapons from Egypt or by sea.
+In December 2008, November 2012 and July 2014, Israel launched military operation aimed at ending Hamas rocket attacks on Israeli population centers.